openshift/enhancements/README.md

 - link to relevant issues in other repos

 Please do not comment on the enhancement issue to:
 - discuss a detail of the design, code or docs.
-Use a linked-to-issue or design PR for that
+Use a linked-to-issue or design pull request for that

 ## Using Labels